 Yes, your singleton breaks encapsulation, it always does.
 When you use singleton, the object stored as singleton becomes a glorified global variable.
 When your client code uses singleton, it becomes a hidden dependency that cannot be tested or maintained.
 Yes, your inheritance is done wrong for that 9000 lines of God class, because your parent class breaks SRP and your child classes are mere dumpers for the garbage from this god parent class.
 And your polymorphism is indeed nowhere to be found, because you have done inheritance wrong in the first place, and blindly giving all responsibilities to all child classes ain't the right way to do polymorphism.

 How so?
 In OOP inheritance is the primary method for sharing reusable code.
-In my main enterprise application there are over 350 database tables for which I have a separate class.
+In my main enterprise application there are over 400 database tables for which I have a separate class.
 Each class contains the business rules for a single designated database table.
 There is a lot of code which I could duplicate in each table class, but instead I moved all that code into an abstract table class which is then inherited by every concrete class.
 There is no limit to the amount of code which can be shared this way.
 How can this possibly be the "wrong" use of inheritance?
-There is NO limit on the amount of code which can be inherited.
+There is NO limit on the amount of code which an abstract class may contain.
 In fact, if you looked at the objectives of OOP you would see that it actually encourages the creation of more reusable code, not less.

 In his article Object Composition vs. Inheritance the author Paul John Rajlich wrote the following: